fdefreitas/angular-styleguide/README.md

 ## Module folder structure

-The modules follow the fractal hierarchy approach ([More info](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/edit))
+The modules follow the fractal hierarchy approach, proposed by Google for projects using Angular and Polymer, (For more info check [Angular Best Practice for App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/edit))
 The `interfaces` folder contains only a `instances.d.ts` file for instances that represent object structures.
 Interfaces for angular components (services, components, directives, etc) should be on the top of the original component file.